 The study, authored by business reporter Rick Haglund, attempts to show that increasing taxes and spending more money on K-12 education, public universities, preschool, municipal revenue sharing, health and human services and transportation will lead to better economic performance.

 "It's clear that if Michigan is to regain the prosperity it enjoyed decades ago when the auto industry here reigned supreme, the state must aspire to be more like Minnesota than Indiana," the report says.

 But the report doesn't prove this thesis.
 The analysis lacks evidence that differences in taxes and spending led to economic growth.
 Moreover, some of the facts cited are misleading.

 The crux of the argument is that higher taxes and more spending equals a better economy, comparing just the two states on a few factors.
 But a look across the nation shows that the states with the highest taxes are those that have been stagnating the most in job and income growth.
-In recent decades, it is states like Texas, Utah and North Dakota that are far outperforming states like New York, Connecticut and Rhode Island.
+In recent decades, states like Texas, Utah and North Dakota are far outperforming states like New York, Connecticut and Rhode Island.

 And even the specific factors cited do not do much to prove the point.

 On K-12 education spending, the report says Minnesota spends $2,067 per resident vs. $1,447 in Michigan, implying that the former is a much higher spending state.
 But per capita doesn't tell you much.
 The important thing is how much schools actually receive.
 According to the U.S. Census Bureau, the average school district in Minnesota receives $13,163 per pupil vs. $12,433 in Michigan.
 But that only accounts for the most recent year.
 Going back for the past few decades, Michigan has spent more per pupil than Minnesota in every single year with the former spending about 10 percent more in 1990.